About the project

 Prior to the current permitting phase, the proposed NorthMet Mining Project went through an extensive environmental review process.
 PolyMet submitted its initial project proposal to the Department of Natural Resources (DNR) in February 2005.
 In accordance with state and federal laws, an Environmental Impact Statement (EIS) was prepared under the leadership of the DNR, U.S. Army Corps of Engineers (USACE), and the U.S. Forest Service (USFS).
 The Final EIS was deemed adequate by the DNR in March 2016 marking the end of the state’s environmental review process.
 EIS decisions for the USACE and USFS are still pending.

-Before proceeding with the proposed NorthMet Mining Project, PolyMet must obtain a number of required permits and approvals.
+In November and December 2018, PolyMet obtained a number of required permits and approvals for their NorthMet Mining Project.
 Please click on the links below to connect to the permitting webpages of individual regulatory agencies.